Sue9104/web-manual/getting-started/registration.md

 - **Forgot password**

-Please contact the adminstrator to reset your password (default: 123456).
+Please contact the administrator to reset your password (default: 123456).